dvjsh/FIFA-World-Cup-Sales-Dashboard/README.md

 #### 1. Audience Metrics:

-a.
-Total spectators count
+* Total spectators count
-b.
-Gender distribution
+* Gender distribution
-c.
-Age distribution
+* Age distribution
-d.
-Support distribution for each team
+* Support distribution for each team
-e.
-Distribution based on seat location
+* Distribution based on seat location

 #### 2. Menu Metrics:

-a.
-Orders for each menu item
+* Orders for each menu item
-b.
-Dietary preference distribution
+* Dietary preference distribution

 #### 3. Order Metrics:

-a.
-Total orders during the match
+* Total orders during the match
-b.
-Order distribution concerning match events and timing
+* Order distribution concerning match events and timing
-c.
-Sales revenue
+* Sales revenue

 #### 4. Event Metrics:

-a.
-Goals scored by each team
+* Goals scored by each team
-b.
-Corner kicks by each team
+* Corner kicks by each team
-c.
-Yellow and red cards issued
+* Yellow and red cards issued
-d.
-Penalties awarded and converted
+* Penalties awarded and converted

 These metrics offer insights into audience engagement, food ordering patterns, and match experience.
 The data derived aids in pinpointing improvements and optimizing future spectator experiences.